 - All staff and patients are temperature screened daily.
 Staff members are instructed to take their temperatures upon arrival for their work shift.

-- All staff have been instructed to abide by State and CDC recommendations regarding social distancing both at work and while away from work.
+- All staff have been instructed to abide by state and Centers for Disease Control (CDC) recommendations regarding social distancing both at work and while away from work.

-- Staff members have been encouraged to wear a mask if they feel like further protective measures are necessary.
-Senior staff members have reached out to local volunteers who have provided sufficient cloth masks for every staff member who continues to work on campus.
-Our Medical Services Director has worked diligently to locate additional PPE for use by both staff and patients if deemed necessary per CDC and State guidelines.
+- Our Medical Services Director has worked diligently to locate additional PPE for use by both staff and patients if deemed necessary per CDC and State guidelines.

 - Staff members who have been identified as “at risk” by their medical providers have been accommodated to the best of our ability and depending on their needs and job functions.
 Some staff members have been provided with telehealth technology so that they can conduct HIPAA-compliant Zoom sessions from home or engage in other essential work-related activities.
 Other staff members have been allowed to isolate in an office where they do not have contact with patients or other staff but have access to the technological resources that they need to continue working.
 Other staff members have been provided with alternative job duties in order to continue working in isolation.

 - On a case by case basis, a few employees have utilized FMLA and taken medical leave upon the advice of the medical providers in order to minimize their exposure to COVID-19.

 - Essentially, anyone who is not a patient or directly involved in patient care is prohibited from being on campus, unless his or her presence is critical to Cornerstone operations, approved as family visitation with proof of vaccination, or family therapy with proof of vaccination.